GSA/digitalgov.gov/content/guides/public-policy/_index.md

 Overall, public policy plays a vital role in how federal agencies serve the public.
 There are hundreds of [requirements for federal websites and digital services](https://digital.gov/resources/checklist-of-requirements-for-federal-digital-services/).
 As web and digital practitioners in government, we need to keep in mind different circumstances where policy serves as a potential accelerator or blocker to innovation.

-Keep reading to learn more about the different [types of policies](#) and useful frameworks for understanding how they work.
+Keep reading to learn more about the different [types of policies](https://digital.gov/guides/public-policy/policy-types/#content-start) and useful frameworks for understanding how they work.

 ---

 <footer>
 <h3 id="footnote-label">Footnotes</h3>
 <ol>
 <li id="fn1">University of Cambridge.
 2016.
 “Force Field Analysis.”
 Cam.ac.uk.
 University of Cambridge.
-2016. [https://www.ifm.eng.cam.ac.uk/research/dstools/force-field-analysis/](https://www.ifm.eng.cam.ac.uk/research/dstools/force-field-analysis/). <a href="#footnotes-ref1" aria-label="Back to content">↩</a></li>
+2016. <a href="https://www.ifm.eng.cam.ac.uk/research/dstools/force-field-analysis/">https://www.ifm.eng.cam.ac.uk/research/dstools/force-field-analysis/</a>. <a href="#footnotes-ref1" aria-label="Back to content">↩</a></li>
 </ol>
 <footer>